 Our Pennsylvania attorneys know how to handle all types of dog bite accidents.
 Our law firm has won and settled cases for people just like you - people who want to get on with their lives in the best way possible.
 We can't make your dog bite injuries go away, but we can help you get the compensation you deserve.

 If you've been attacked by a dog, don't let medical bills, lost wages, and other expenses pile up until it's too late.
 Contact our law firm today for the help you need.
-Get started right now by taking advantage of our free legal evaluation.
+Get started right now by taking advantage of our free legal consultation.